stringeecom/StringeeWebPhone/README.md

-Stringee Web Phone được xây dựng 100% dựa trên [Stringee JavaScript SDK](https://developer.stringee.com/download#contentSdkWebsite) với đầy đủ giao diện để bạn có thể nhúng nhanh chóng vào Web của mình:
+Stringee Web Phone is built 100% on top of the [Stringee JavaScript SDK](https://developer.stringee.com/download#contentSdkWebsite) with a full interface for you to quickly embed in your Web:

 ![Stringee Web Phone](https://static.stringee.com/docs/images/pcc/Stringee_web_phone.png "Stringee Web SoftPhone")